rust-lang/rust/src/doc/trpl/ffi.md

 # Stack management

-Rust tasks by default run on a *large stack*.
+Rust threads by default run on a *large stack*.
 This is actually implemented as a reserving a large segment of the address space and then lazily mapping in pages as they are needed.
 When calling an external C function, the code is invoked on the same stack as the rust stack.
-This means that there is no extra stack-switching mechanism in place because it is assumed that the large stack for the rust task is plenty for the C function to have.
+This means that there is no extra stack-switching mechanism in place because it is assumed that the large stack for the rust thread is plenty for the C function to have.

 A planned future improvement (not yet implemented at the time of this writing) is to have a guard page at the end of every rust stack.
 No rust function will